 7. Fall Leaf Valance

-An easy and classy way to dress up your online backdrop for fall is to include a Fall Window Valance With Leaves.
-These work well with window clings and can block out a bit of light if your space is too illuminated or casting a weird glow.
+An easy and classy way to dress up your online backdrop for fall includes a Fall Window Valance With Leaves.
+These work well with window clings and block out a bit of light if your space is too illuminated or casting a weird glow.

 Virtual learning and creating an online classroom can be challenging.
 But with the right decor items, you can bring the best of in-person learning right to your space.
 Approach your backdrop as you would if you were teaching in person.
 It is all about creating visual interest that celebrates the season without providing too many distractions for learners.